SrivathsanRam/IsoMap/README.md

 ---
 ## Technical Proof-of-Concept

+### Basic Routing
+To answer the question of "What is the best route to get from point A to B?"

 ### Travel-Time Proximity
 To answer the question of "What can I reach within 20 mins by bus?"